Senior opposite hitter and co-captain Zach Lamoureux spikes against an alumni team in a home tournament last semester. (Photos by Grace Greer)

 The Flames only had eight players from their Division I squad from the fall semester available for the two exhibition matches so they called up four players from their Division II team to fill out the roster for the spring semester debut.

-"It is technically still Christmas (Winter) Break, so a number of players on our DI roster did not make it back in time," Rigg said, noting junior outside hitter Josh Davis opted to transfer to Lynchburg and sophomore setter Will Radi also is not returning to the team.
+"It is technically still Christmas (Winter) Break, so a number of players on our DI roster did not make it back in time," Rigg said, noting junior outside hitter Josh Davis and sophomore setter Will Radi opted to transfer to Lynchburg.
 "Keeping that in mind, it was a fairly successful outcome."

 He was deliberate in substituting through the lineup to give everyone equal playing time.